Search Library History Today Blog

 Mariam H. Tees, c.
 1975

-At the June 1970 CLA meeting in Hamilton, special librarians formally adopted a name change and a new constitution for the Canadian Association of Special Libraries and Information Services (CASLIS).
-This step constituted a significant milestone in establishing Canadian special librarians as a voice in national affairs within CLA.
-The Canadian special libraries sector had grown in numbers and confidence in the sixties, and the CASLIS initial membership almost reached 300.
-However, the proliferation of library groups and the development of ‘type of library’ membership adopted by the five divisional groupings in CLA by 1970 indicated that national concerns or projects for librarians were giving way to provincial, regional, and local issues, especially continuing education to further careers.
-As well, the activities of international affiliations remained attractive: both Canadian chapters of SLA continued their connection with SLA after 1970.
-In 1971, the Canadian Music Library Association of CLA dissolved and chose to affiliate with the International Music Library Association rather than CASLIS.
+The general proliferation of library groups and the development of ‘type of library’ membership adopted for the five divisional groupings in the CLA by 1970 indicated that national concerns or projects for librarians were giving way to provincial, regional, local, and personal professional issues, especially continuing education to further careers.
+As well, the activities of international affiliations remained attractive: both SLA Canadian chapters continued their connection with the SLA after 1970.
+In 1971, the Canadian Music Library Association of the CLA dissolved and chose to affiliate with the International Music Library Association rather than CASLIS.
 Instead of charting national policies, CASLIS executives spent their energies recruiting and establishing chapters in Ottawa, Toronto, Calgary, and Edmonton during the 1970s.
 During this time, the new association and its member chapters participated in a variety of joint programs and workshops with other library and information science groups.
 It was the strength of the local chapters that heightened awareness of CASLIS for years to come.

 My previous blog on the organization of special libraries in Montreal and Toronto by 1940 is at this link.